Procrat/typy/README.md

 # typy
-A static type checker for Python (using control flow analysis).
+A static type checker for Python 3 (using control flow analysis).

 ## WORK IN PROGRESS
-This isn't even remotely finished and the code is still a mess.
+This isn't even remotely finished.
+This project originated as a proof of concept and is currently still in this state.

 ## WARNING
 Even if all Python language features were supported, it is not possible to have